alvivar/bite/README.md

 ## Why

-Sometimes I just need a quick and easy server to save data in experiments.
+Sometimes I need a quick and easy server to save data in experiments.

 ## Tech